-DO NOT use abrasive paper products when cleaning or wiping a GE Ultrasound Probe.
+CAUTION DO NOT use abrasive paper products when cleaning or wiping a GE Ultrasound Probe.
 The use of abrasive wipes can damage the soft lens (acoustic window).
-Pat dry only.
+To extend the life of the probe lens, pat dry only.

 - 2. Visually inspect the probe to ensure the probe is visibly clean. - Follow the trophon instructions for probe placement and operation of the trophon system.
 Incorrect positioning of the probe may lead to High-Level Disinfection not being achieved.